WallarooLabs/wally/apps/arizona-source-app/ARIZONA_REDHAT.md

 54.165.9.39                : ok=70   changed=39   unreachable=0    failed=0
 ```

-You can SSH into the build machine using:
+You can SSH into the machine using:

 ```bash
 ssh -i ~/.ssh/ec2/us-east-1.pem ec2-user@<IP_ADDRESS>